GabrielGrimberg/Advanced-Algorithms/README.md

 - Method to display the graph representation.

 ## Topological Ordering
-Topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge "uv" from vertex "u" to vertex "v", "u" comes before v in the ordering.
+Topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge "uv" from vertex "u" to vertex "v", "u" comes before "v" in the ordering.

 For example in a game you would have a quest although that quest may have requirements such as completing other quests in order to complete this quest.